 5 Signs Your Printer is Dying (Solutions)

-Submitted by Matthew Eberhart on Tue, 05/02/2023 - 14:32
+Submitted by Matthew Eberhart on Wed, 03/20/2024 - 14:32

 All technology is prone to error.

-Printers, like all machines, require routine maintenance to function at a high level, and maintaining your printer is important because it can help you avoid replacement costs or extra maintenance fees later.
+Maintaining and troubleshooting your printer is important because it can help you avoid replacement costs or extra maintenance fees later.
+The better you can identify issues with your printer, the quicker you can fix them or find a solution.

 With almost 40 years in the business, STPT’s knowledge of printers and office equipment has made us experts in their maintenance and upkeep.